trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **underlyingSymbol:** String.
 Contract symbol of the underlying.

 **futFopExchange:** String.
 The exchange on which the returned options are trading.
-Can be set to the empty string “” for all exchanges.
+Can be set to the empty string Ã¢â‚¬Å“Ã¢â‚¬Â for all exchanges.

 **underlyingSecType:** String.
 The type of the underlying security, i.e. STK

 **underlyingConId:** int.
 The contract ID of the underlying security.
  )

-Requests security definition option parameters for viewing a contract’s option chain.
+Requests security definition option parameters for viewing a contractÃ¢â‚¬â„¢s option chain.

 -